zold-io/zold/README.md

 `pid` is the Unix process ID of the running software.

-`cpus` is the amount of CPUs detected on the server.
+`cpus` is the number of CPUs detected on the server.

-`threads` is the amount of running threads vs. the total amount of threads in the Ruby process.
-If the second number is over 100 there is definitely something wrong with the software.
+`threads` is the number of running threads vs. the total number of threads in the Ruby process.
+If the second number is over 100, there is definitely something wrong with the software.

 `wallets` is the total number of wallets managed by the server.